marcel-goldschen-ohm/NEU-365P-385L-Spring-2022/README.md

     * :cyclone: You will understand how a HMM can describe a data sequence.
     * :cyclone: You will be able to construct an HMM and optimize its parameters for a given data sequence or set of data sequences.
     * :cyclone: You will apply an HMM to model the gating time series of a single ion channel.
-    * :cyclone: You will see that the HMM can use sequence information to improve assignment of noisy data points to a discrete set of model states.
+    * :cyclone: You will see that an HMM does a better job at describing a noisy ion channel gating series than clustering approaches that do not take the sequence into account.
     * `conda install pomegranate`
     * :paperclip: [Pomegranate](https://github.com/jmschrei/pomegranate)
 * Mar-03-R: HMM Lab